-The Human Resource and Compensation Committee (the "HRC Committee") consists of five directors - three of which are independent.
-The Committee met once during the fiscal year.
+The Human Resource and Compensation Committee (the "HRC Committee") consists of three directors - all of which are independent.
+The Committee met twice during the fiscal year.
 The Committee is responsible for making recommendations to the Board with respect to the appointment of the Corporation's senior officers.
-One of these HRC Committee members (Mr. Magee) is or has been President and/or CEO of a global automotive component supplier with thousands of employees and as such has direct and extensive experience with compensation arrangements and their suitability for both senior management and production staff - both domestically and internationally.
+The Chair of the Committee, Anne Marie Turnbull, is president and founder of a firm focusing on the assessment, development and coaching of executives as well as key operational and functional leaders.
+Another member of the HRC Committee, Mr. Magee, has been President and/or CEO of a global automotive component supplier with thousands of employees and as such has direct and extensive experience with compensation arrangements and their suitability for both senior management and production staff - both domestically and internationally.
 Mr. Kernaghan is a director of three other public companies and as such is also very familiar with compensation levels for senior executives.
 The HRC Committee is also responsible for initiating and reviewing compensation arrangements for the Corporation's senior officers and the directors and for making recommendations to the Board in respect of same.
 The Board is ultimately responsible for adopting these recommendations if it determines it appropriate to do so.
-In carrying out its duties, the HRC Committee is responsible for, among other things, developing or approving performance indicators and objectives for the President and CEO and, in conjunction with the President and CEO, for the other senior officers.
+In carrying out its duties, the HRC Committee is responsible for, among other things, developing or approving performance indicators and objectives for the President and CEO and, in conjunction with the Executive Chairman, for the President & CEO and other senior officers of the Corporation.
 The HRC Committee is also responsible for developing or approving the design and administration of short and long-term incentive plans, benefit plans and employment termination arrangements for senior executive officers.
 The HRC Committee meets as often as is necessary to carry out its responsibilities.